Skip to main content

 A day and date with RJ Julia's bookseller

-The month of December always transports me to my hometown to the delightful years of growing up holding my deuta's hand walking around in the book fairs and visiting different book stalls.
-The crisp scent of those books is still in my mind so fresh.
-Reviving and reliving those winter December days, we visited RJ Julia's Bookseller an independent bookstore.
+The month of December always transports me back to my hometown, to the delightful years of growing up, holding my deuta's hand, walking around in the book fairs, and visiting different book stalls.
+The crisp scent of those books is still in my mind, so fresh.
+Reviving and reliving those winter December days, we visited RJ Julia's Bookseller, an independent bookstore.
 Visiting an independent bookstore is an experience, one and unique.
-Set in the serene shoreline of Connecticut in the cute town of Madison, RJ Julia's Bookseller is full of diverse books for adults and kids, and for one and all people with varied interests.
-Serving more than 30 years, this two-story bookstore with delightful and helpful staff is one that truly feels blessed to visit.
-Also, there is a cute and cozy cafe that serves yummy sandwiches, soup, and tasty desserts, along with tea, coffee, and cold beverages.
-I had artichoke and spinach dip with tortilla chips, and hubs had Paninis with mozzarella and pesto.
-Rece
+Set on the serene shoreline of Connecticut in the charming town of Madison, RJ Julia's Bookseller offers a diverse selection of books for adults and children, catering to a wide range of interests.
+Serving for more than 30 years, this two-story bookstore with its delightful and helpful staff genuinely feels blessed to have visitors.
+Additionally, a charming and cozy cafe offers delicious sandwiches, soups, tasty desserts, tea, coffee, and refreshing cold beverages.
+I had artichoke and spinach dip with tortilla chips, and hubs had Paninis...

 Creating a classic holiday outfit with trend and twist

-As much as I love holidays and dressing up, at the same time, it can be daunting to choose the right outfit.
-Whether to follow the trend or stay in the classic route.
-I would say mix both, and the result can be amazing.
-Mixing classic with the trend is always a good idea because you can use pieces from your closet that you already own.
+As much as I love holidays and dressing up, it can be daunting to choose the right outfit at the same time.
+Whether to follow the trend or stay on the classic route.
+Mix both, and the result can be amazing.
+Mixing classic with the trend is always a good idea because you can use pieces from your existing closet.
 It can save both time and money.
-We love classic pieces, but there is no denying that sometimes they can be boring or lack interest, and here you can get help from the trends.
+We love classic pieces, but there's no denying that sometimes they can be boring or lack interest.
+Here, you can find help from the latest trends.
 Here is my outfit.
 I am wearing a black skirt, and most of us probably own a long black skirt.
 Mine is with raffles, which are visually more interesting, and a crisp button-down white shirt with a statement sleeve.
 For a pop of color, I am wearing a red pump and a gold chain flap bag.
-Of course, for this look, a bold red lip is a must, but you can always wear neutral make-up, too.
+Of course, for this look, a bold red lip is a must, but you can also wear neutral makeup.
 Hope you are having a great festive time with family and friends.
-I hope to bring you more such looks
+I hope to bring you more looks like this....

 Behold the last bit of fall in Clark Farms, Granby, Connecticut